-- a.
+a.
 Inject fibers through the RAP collar by feeding them with a blower tube system.
 Rate the feeding of fibers with the rate the plant is producing asphalt mix.
-If there is any evidence of fiber balls at the discharge chute, increase the mixing time and/or temperature or change the angle of the fiber feeder line to increase dry mixing time. - b.
-When using a blower tube system, add fibers continuously and in a steady uniform manner.
+If there is any evidence of fiber balls at the discharge chute, increase the mixing time b.
+When using a blower tube system, add fibers continuously and in a steady - uniform manner.
 Provide automated proportioning devices and control delivery within ±10% of the mass of the fibers required.
 Perform an equipment calibration to the satisfaction of the fiber manufacturer's representative to show that the fiber is being accurately metered and uniformly distributed into the mix.